 Helping a Loved One After Coronary Artery Bypass Graft Surgery

 If you have a family member or other loved one who has just returned home from the hospital after CABG surgery, you may want to know what you can do to help.
-Your loved one may not be able to perform normal activities and may also require a great deal of encouragement and emotional support.
+Your loved one may not be able to do normal activities and may also need a great deal of encouragement and emotional support.

 Providing emotional support

 Being a full-time caregiver may be an unfamiliar role for you.
 Maybe you never imagined yourself spending most of your time taking care of a loved one.
 There are several things you can do to help provide the emotional support needed.